The American Tubs Walk-in Bath Series

 - L-shaped curtain rods

 Unfortunately, Medicare typically does not consider walk-in bathtubs as durable medical equipment.
-That means Medicare will not help pay for the cost of the tub nor its installation.
-If the tub is regarded as an absolute necessity with a written prescription, there might be an option for some kind of reimbursement, but not until after you’ve purchased your walk-in tub and had it installed.
+That means Medicare will not help pay for the cost nor its installation.
+If it is regarded as an absolute necessity with a written prescription, there might be an option for some kind of reimbursement, but not until after you’ve purchased your new bathtub and had it installed.

-If you make modifications to your home to help care for an elderly parent or a family member, you can take advantage of the Dependent Care Tax Credit, according to Consumer Affairs.
+If you make modifications to your home to help care for a senior or elderly parent or a family member, you can take advantage of the Dependent Care Tax Credit, according to Consumer Affairs.
 Before making deductions on your taxes, make sure to check with your accountant or tax professional to ensure everything is filed correctly.

 On the flip side, more capacity for water means longer fill and drain times.
 Since the watertight door must remain shut for the duration of your bath, you have to enter before the water fills up, and wait until the water drains before you leave.
-That means there could be some time where you are sitting in the tub waiting for it to fill or drain.
+That means there could be some time where you are sitting while waiting for your bath to fill or drain.

-Fortunately, our fast fill faucets can assist with filling your tub more quickly.
+Fortunately, our fast fill faucets can assist with filling your bath more quickly.
 You can opt for our Hurry Drain™ which drains your new walk-in tub in approximately 110 seconds.
-In addition, you can also opt for heated seating which will keep you nice and cozy as you wait for your tub to fill and drain.
+In addition, you can also opt for heated seating features which will keep you nice and cozy as you wait for your soaking tub to fill and drain.

 The CDC has confirmed that the bathroom is one of the most dangerous rooms in the house for slips and falls.
-For the elderly and individuals with mobility concerns, the dangers of falling in the bathroom and sustaining serious injury increases significantly .
+For the seniors or elderly, and individuals with mobility concerns, the dangers of falling in the bathroom and sustaining serious injury increases significantly .

-Once inside the tub, you will enjoy the added security of a U-bar and an integrated safety bar, both of which allow you to sit, stand, and adjust yourself inside the tub with ease.
-Your walk-in tub’s non-slip flooring ensures that you remain steady on your feet.
+Once inside the soaking tub, you will enjoy the added security of a U-bar and an integrated safety bar, both of which allow you to sit, stand, and adjust yourself inside your bath with ease.
+The non-slip flooring ensures that you remain steady on your feet.
 The 17” high ADA-compliant seat allows you to recline and enjoy a nice, long soak in a comfortable position.

-Your walk-in tub will also come with either a left hand or right hand inward swinging or outward swinging door, depending upon your preference.
+Your soaking baths will also come with either a left hand or right hand inward swinging or outward swinging door, depending upon your preference.
 Each door is secured with a watertight door seal and a door drain which catches excess water that might otherwise spill onto your bathroom floor.
-Our tubs can also come with an emergency toe drain so that you can drain your tub in the event of a malfunction of the main draining system.
+Our soaking baths can also come with an emergency toe drain so that you can drain your tub in the event of a malfunction of the main draining system.

-From top to bottom and side to side, your American Tubs walk-in tub is designed to deliver to you the safest, most comfortable, and most luxurious bath to suit your needs.
+From top to bottom and side to side, your American Tubs walk-in bathtub is designed to deliver to you the safest, most comfortable, and most luxurious bath to suit your needs.

-Rather than purchasing several items of durable medical equipment for your bath, it could be a prudent investment to consider a walk-in tub instead.
+Rather than purchasing several items of durable medical equipment for your bath, it could be a prudent investment to consider a walk-in bath instead.

-Some people purchase items like over the tub seats, handrails, non-slip flooring and so on, only to find they are insufficient.
-A single walk-in tub combines safety features such as non-slip flooring, ADA compliant seating, integrated safety bars, low threshold entryway and more to ensure that you are as secure as possible when you bathe.
+Some people purchase or add items like over the tub seats, handrails, non-slip flooring and so on, only to find they are insufficient.
+A single walk-in bath combines safety features such as non-slip flooring, ADA compliant seating, integrated safety bars, low threshold entryway and more benefits to ensure that you are as secure as possible when you bathe.
 Additionally, these features are extremely durable and covered by a limited lifetime warranty.
-In the long run, a walk-in tub is an investment in your future security and an improved quality of life.
+In the long run, a soaking tub is an investment in your future security and an improved quality of life.

 An American Tubs walk-in tub is designed to harness and maximize the health promoting benefits of hydrotherapy.
 Warm water lowers blood pressure and increases heart rate which encourages better cardiovascular health.
 Cooler water causes the blood vessels to constrict which reduces inflammation and helps to alleviate the symptoms of arthritis and other forms of muscle and joint pain.